m0hammad2Z/FP-Pacman/README.md

 If you encounter any issues or find bugs while playing the game, please report them <a href="https://github.com/m0hammad2Z/FP-Pacman/issues">here</a>.

 ## Credits
 This game was developed by m0hammad2Z as a personal project.
-The game assets were createed by me.
+The game assets were createed using blender.
 The game music and sound effects were obtained from Freesound.

 ## License
 This game is licensed under the MIT License.
 See the LICENSE file for more details.